Healthy Chinese Stir Fry Recipes

-All of the ingredients for this easy beef stir-fry recipe are cooked in one wok (or skillet), so not only is the meal-prep fast for this healthy dinner, cleanup is quick too.
+All the ingredients for this easy beef stir-fry recipe are cooked in one wok (or skillet), so not only is the meal-prep fast for this healthy dinner, cleanup is quick too.
 Look for Lee Kum Kee Premium oyster-flavored sauce in the Asian-foods aisle of your grocery store.
 It has the most concentrated oyster flavor.

 Here's an easy chicken recipe you'll definitely want to add to your dinner repertoire.
-A quick marinade tenderizes the chicken and infuses flavor in this healthy version of a take-out favorite.
+A quick marinade tenderizes the chicken and infuses flavor in this stir fry.
 Adding a little oil to finish the marinade coats the chicken and helps keep it from sticking to the pan.

 This spicy vegetarian stir-fry is a great way to use green beans when they're bountiful and inexpensive at the supermarket.
 You can also try it with other vegetables, such as broccoli or peppers, just make sure to cut them into small pieces so that they cook quickly.
 Coating the tofu in cornstarch before you cook it gives it a light crust.

-In this healthy version of a General Tso's Chicken recipe, we cut the fat and sodium in half from the original version by not frying the chicken and by using half as much soy sauce in this Chinese-takeout favorite.
+To recreate this beloved dish, we've reduced the fat content by not frying the chicken and cut the sodium by using reduced-sodium soy sauce.
 Serve with steamed baby bok choy or sautéed spinach and steamed brown rice.

 Ma Po Tofu is a traditional Chinese recipe usually made with ground pork.
 This delicious, healthy version uses ground turkey to cut saturated fat and calories and adds mushrooms for extra veggies.
 Serve with brown rice and make it extra special with a drizzle of sesame oil just before serving.